shutterstock/public-api-javascript-sdk/docs/VideosApi.md

 const id = "e123"; // String | The license ID of the item to (re)download.
 The download links in the response are valid for 8 hours.

-const body = new ShutterstockApiReference.RedownloadVideo(); // RedownloadVideo | Information about the videos to redownload
+const body = new ShutterstockApiReference.Body8(); // Body8 | Information about the videos to redownload

 api.downloadVideos(id, body)